 Create A Responsive Email List With Referral Contests

 The main ingredient needed for your list to be responsive is voluntary opt-ins.
 In others, people join your lists simply because they want to.

-Not because they were incentivised to do so.
-They must see the benefit in being your subscriber.
+Not because they were incentivized to do so.
+They must see the benefit of being your subscriber.

 And a great way to show off the value you offer is by getting your Facebook followers and group members to share your content.

-If they do, you’ll reach a wider audience that you could on your own.
+If they do, you’ll reach a wider audience than you could on your own.
 Plus, people are more likely to engage with content shared by their friends and family.
-Through word of mouth referral, you’ll gain more sign ups and business prospects reaching out to you.
+Through word-of-mouth referrals, you’ll gain more sign-ups and business prospects reaching out to you.